 Read more about how to get started with donor eggs.

 There can be different reasons for donating eggs.
 Some of our donors have close family or friends who have had help to conceive, and some have children themselves and want to assist others to experience the same joy.
 Egg donation is an altruistic act, and the egg donors’ primary motivation is the joy of helping others.

 All donor candidates go through a thorough screening process before being accepted as donors.
 Only women who are healthy both physically and mentally can become egg donors at Cryos.
 The women who are approved as egg donors receive a small compensation for their time and effort.

-Cryos egg donors are in the age of 18 to 32 at the time of donation, but besides that they are very different from each other in terms of ethnicity, physical characteristics, hobbies, career, etc. You can learn more about the Cryos egg donors or visit our Donor Search to see the egg donors available to you.
+Cryos egg donors are between the age of 18 to 32 at the time of donation, but besides that, they are very different from each other in terms of ethnicity, physical characteristics, hobbies, career, etc. You can learn more about the Cryos egg donors or visit our Donor Search to see the egg donors available to you.

 What is the process of egg donation?

 When a woman applies to become an egg donor at Cryos, we ask her to fill out a detailed medical and family history questionnaire.
 We will then do an interview, check for infectious and hereditary diseases, and do a psychological assessment.
 Finally, we invite her in for a physical exam, ultrasound, and blood draw.
 In the end, about 4% of the donor candidates are accepted as Cryos egg donors.

 Read more about our screening process for egg donors here.

 If a donor candidate is accepted as a donor, she will get medication and hormones to help stimulate the body into producing and maturing more eggs than during natural ovulation.
 Via ultrasound and blood tests we monitor the stimulation process closely to know when the eggs are mature.